 4. You Have Recently Updated Your Title Or Meta Tags

-The title tag is an extremely important ranking element because it lets Google understand the contents of your webpage.
+The title tag is an extremely important part of your on-page SEO because it lets Google understand your web page's contents.
 Hence, even a slight change in the title tag might cause fluctuations in rankings.

 For example, if the title tag of your homepage is “Web Design Company Boston” and you changed it to “Hire A Web Designer In Boston” then your rankings might get affected for keywords like “web design company Boston” because you just removed the word “Company” from the page’s title tag.